JJ-VP/iplLoader/README.md

+This is my iplLoader originally made for 2T1M translated to the stand lua API

 Big Thanks to the 2T1M devs for making actual useful documentation, made this far less painless.<br>
 Big Thanks to -IN2_Moist-#4078 (MoistScript), haekkzer#1337 (2Take1Script), Proddy#7272 (OmniSpawner & Metamorhosis) These are the scripts i read to understand lua.<br>
 Sorry for my spagetti code, this is the first time i'v ever touched lua.
 Please be nice.<br>